XpiritBV/BuildingModernWebApplicationsWorkshop/docs/Lab2-CreatingWebAPI.md

 ## <a name="webapi"></a>Building a minimal Web API

-Open your new solution `BuildingModernWebApplications.sln` in Visual Studio 2019 or Code and examine the files that are in the project.
+Open your new solution `BuildingModernWebApplications.sln` in Visual Studio 2019 or the folder your created in Visual Studio Code and examine the files that are in the project.

 Pay extra attention to the `Program.cs` file which contains the .NET Core 3.0 application bootstrapping using the new `Host` class.